Fault Tolerant Zero Forcing: Introduction

 \section{Introduction}

-Zero forcing is an iterative graph coloring process that was introduced in \cite{AIM2008}.
+Zero forcing on a graph was introduced in \cite{AIM2008} to bound the maximum nullity obtained in space of matrices defined by the graph.
 We delay formal definitions until \Cref{sec:prelim}, but informally the goal of zero forcing is to determine the smallest size of a set of vertices that when these vertices are the only vertices initially colored blue, the remaining vertices all become blue after a finite number of applications of the zero forcing color change rule.

 Since its introduction, there has been significant interest in zero forcing and a host of related parameters that are defined using a similar paradigm.
-Though first studied by this group for its applications to the problem of determining the minimum rank of a symmetric matrix associated with a graph \cite{ allison2010minimum, parameters2013,ekstrand2013psdzf}, zero forcing and its variants have also been studied for their applications to quantum control \cite{quantum}, the spread of disease and information \cite{DREYER2009}, and monitoring electric grids\cite{haynes2002domination}.
+Though first studied for its applications to the problem of determining the minimum rank of a symmetric matrix associated with a graph \cite{AIM2008, allison2010minimum, parameters2013,ekstrand2013psdzf}, zero forcing and its variants have also been studied for their applications to quantum control \cite{quantum}, the spread of disease and information \cite{DREYER2009}, and monitoring electric grids\cite{haynes2002domination}.
 The latter application is related to the placement of phase-monitoring units (PMUs) in an electrical power network, and thus it has motivated investigation into variations of the parameter when PMUs are allowed to fail \cite{bjorkman2023robust,pai2010restricted}.

 The property of robustness when searching a graph is a desirable property, and in this article we introduce a fault tolerant variant of zero forcing and study its properties.
 While the leaky-forcing variant of zero forcing studied in \cite{abbas2025,alameda2024leaky,alameda2023gen} seeks to provide robustness of the zero forcing process when certain vertices are not allowed to contribute to the zero forcing process, our parameter is determined by the behavior of all subsets of a certain size within a prescribed set of vertices.
 Thus our parameter is novel and distinct.